yuriseki/fastfeatures/README.md

 *   **Models (`models/<feature_name>.py`):** The generated model is a `SQLModel` class.
 You can edit this file to define the fields and relationships for your model.
 For more information on creating and customizing `SQLModel` models, refer to the [official SQLModel documentation](https://sqlmodel.tiangolo.com/).

 *   **Routes (`routes.py`):** The generated routes are standard FastAPI `APIRouter` instances.
-You can add, remove, or modify the routes to expose the functionality you need. `fast-features` encourages you to keep the separation of concerns, providing a more granular routes declaration for each feature inside `app/features/<feature_name>/routes.py` To learn more about creating routes, handling requests, and using dependency injection in FastAPI, check out the [official FastAPI documentation](https://fastapi.tiangolo.com/).
+You can add, remove, or modify the routes to expose the functionality you need. `fast-features` encourages you to keep the separation of concerns by providing a more granular routes declaration for each feature inside `app/features/<feature_name>/routes.py`.
+To learn more about creating routes, handling requests, and using dependency injection in FastAPI, check out the [official FastAPI documentation](https://fastapi.tiangolo.com/).

 ```
 app/features/<feature_name>/